 3. Moyamoya.
 Moyamoya is a rare disease that primarily affects children but can also occur in adults.
 It occurs when arteries in an area called the basal ganglia at the base of the brain become blocked.
 It can cause a loss of consciousness or syncope.
 It can cause a variety of other symptoms, including those associated with having a stroke.
 More information about moyamoya can be found on the National Institute of Neurological Disorders and Stroke website.

 4. Tilt table test.
 Usually in consult with a cardiologist, a tilt table test can be done.
 This test assesses the effect of change in position on blood pressure and heart rate.
 Someone with autonomic nervous dysfunction can have an abnormal response to a tilt table test.

 5. Other causes.
-There are other less common causes of vasovagal syncope.
+There are other less common causes of fainting.
 Your health care provider may recommend additional assessment be done as indicated by the history, physical exam, and initial testing.

 How is vasovagal syncope treated?

 Increase blood pressure with liquids and salt.
 Encourage greater fluid and salt intake.
 Some individuals benefit from putting a glass of water and saltine crackers or pretzels next to their bed and eating the salty food before getting out of bed.

 Address possible causes of pain including gastrointestinal (GI) pain.
 Assess for and treat celiac disease, constipation, heart burn (gastroesophageal reflux disease), and other GI conditions if diagnosed.
 This will not reduce the autonomic nervous system sensitivity but can reduce the discomfort that can trigger the autonomic nervous system.